AutoByteus/autobyteus-server/note.md

 app like discord in 2 months
 layout needs to be improved, include agents, tools, run the code, integrate with excel, word good architecture is important, add new functionality, add new features

+subtask is created, the implementation can be done.